Palace of Shaki Khans: History

-The Khan’s Palace has the architectural features of the Gajar period.
-The Gajar style, which was characteristic for the late XVIII and early XIX century Iran, was also a dominant style for Azerbaijani architectural structures of the period.
-The architectural features of the Khan’s Palace are close in style to the Sardar’s Palace in Irevan and the garden pavilions of the late Safavid period, and genetically to the civil architectural monuments of Sheki such as the Shekikhanov House located at some distance away.

 In 1946 Konstantinov wrote in his article "Nuha": "This Magnificent Palace—the top of luxury and taste of Persian architects, was built in 1790 by Shiraz resident Haji Zeynal Abdin".

 Poet Nikolai Tikhonov, who visited the palace in 1947, described the palace in his autobiographical story "the Roads-the trails".

 "The paintings of the Khan's Palace and various patterns are well preserved, and they assure us that art was developed in ancient Nukha, and poetry and philosophy was highly appreciated."

 In 1968, the historical part of Yukhari-Bash, located at Palace of Shaki Khans, was declared a historical-architectural reserve.
 The Palace of Shaki Khans was nominated for List of World Heritage Sites, UNESCO in 2001 by Gulnara Mehmandarova—president of Azerbaijan Committee of ICOMOS—International Council on Monuments and Sites.
-Director-General of UNESCO, Irina Bokova visited the Palace of Shaki Khans within the framework of official visit to Sheki on August 1, 2010.
+Director-General of UNESCO, Irina Bokova visited the Palace of Shaki Khans within the framework of official visit to Sheki on 1 August 2010.

-On July 4, 2012, the 250th anniversary of the palace was celebrated in Shaki.
+On 4 July 2012, the 250th anniversary of the palace was celebrated in Shaki.
 Ambassadors of nearly 30 countries and international organizations, including figures of science, culture and art of the country, as well as members of the National Assembly took part in the ceremony.